minshi123/gitlab/doc/ci/directed_acyclic_graph/index.md

 ## DAG Visualization

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/215517) in GitLab 13.1 as a [Beta feature](https://about.gitlab.com/handbook/product/#beta).
+> - It's deployed behind a feature flag, enabled by default.
+> - It's enabled on GitLab.com.
+> - It's not able to be enabled or disabled per-project
+> - It's not recommended for production use.
+> - For GitLab self-managed instances, GitLab administrators can opt to [disable it](#anchor-to-section). **(CORE ONLY)**

 The DAG visualization makes it easier to visualize the relationships between dependent jobs in a DAG.
 This graph will display all the jobs in a pipeline that need or are needed by other jobs.
 Jobs with no relationships are not displayed in this view.